Overview of gun laws by nation: Greenland

 Possession of most long guns is allowed without a permit in Greenland, while semi- and fully-automatic firearms and handguns require a permit.
 In 2018, proposed amendment to firearm law would raise the minimum age to purchase guns to 16.

 Haiti

 The constitution of Haiti provides citizens with the constitutional right to possess firearms at home.
-However, due to the collapse of a licensing system, no new licenses are issued except for ex-members of military.
-The Firearm registry has also ceased to exist, but the constitutional right to possess firearms remain in effect—at least according to law, if not in practice—regardless of system outages.
+Only police and military can possess rifles.
+Handguns are allowed to be carried open or concealed with the correct license issued by the Haitian National Police assigned to the serial number of the firearm and with the name of the individual or organization responsible for the firearm.

 Honduras

 Gun laws in Honduras are stated in the Act on the Control of Firearms, Ammunition, Explosives and Other Related Material of 2000.

 In April 2002, the National Arms Registry was formed, requiring all citizens to register their firearms with the Ministry of Defense.

 In 2003, a ban on certain "assault rifles" was passed, restricting citizens from possessing military-style rifles such as the AK-47 and the M-16.

 In 2007, an additional decree suspended the right to openly carry and conceal carry a firearm in public, and limited the number of firearms a person can possess.